ychika/IndividualLevel-PathSpecific-Counterfactual-Fairness/README.md

 # IndividualLevel-PathSpecific-Counterfactual-Fairness

+This repository is an official implementation of the following paper:
-Learning Individually Fair Classifier with Path-Specific Causal-Effect Constraint
+"Learning Individually Fair Classifier with Path-Specific Causal-Effect Constraint"

-Yoichi Chikahara, Shinsaku Sakaue, Akinori Fujino, Hisashi Kashima International Conference on Artificial Intelligence and Statistics (AISTATS2021).
+Yoichi Chikahara, Shinsaku Sakaue, Akinori Fujino, Hisashi Kashima; International Conference on Artificial Intelligence and Statistics (AISTATS2021).

 ## Requirements